RWS/studio-api-docs/apiconcepts/terminology/setting_up_a_developer_machine.md

 * For the development environment, we recommend that you use Microsoft Visual Studio 2013 or Microsoft Visual Studio 2015.
 * You need a licensed Trados Studio 2015 SR2 or later.
-* We also recommend installation of the Studio SDK on your machine.
+* We also recommend installation of the **Trados Studio SDK** on your machine.
 You can get the latest version from the developer hub.
-Note that after the installation of Studio SDK, the New Project dialog box from Microsoft Visual Studio will feature additional project templates specific to the Trados Studio application development.
+Note that after the installation of **Trados Studio SDK**, the **New Project** dialog box from Microsoft Visual Studio will feature additional project templates specific to the Trados Studio application development.

 System requirements for running Trados Studio:
 ----